solarspaceclouds/perspective-scene-blender-addon/README.md

     any object in the scene

-Quadrant (the portion of the plane that fits within the camera view sectioned as a 3 x 3 grid; subject mesh(es) will be instantiated at the specified quadrant):
+Quadrant (the portion of the plane that fits within the camera view sectioned as a 3 x 3 grid; subject mesh(es) will be instantiated at the specified quadrant (box section)):

     top left, top middle, top right, middle left, middle middle, middle right, bottom left, bottom middle, bottom right